pervouchine/sjcount-full/README.md

-	-maxlen upper limit on intron length, 0 = no limit (default=0) -minlen lower limit on intron length, 0 = no limit (default=0) -margin length, minimum number of flanking nucleotides in the read in order to support SJ or EB, (default=0) -read1 0/1, reverse complement read1 no/yes (default=0) -read2 0/1, reverse complement read2 no/yes (default=0)
+	-maxlen upper limit on intron length, 0 = no limit (default=0) -minlen lower limit on intron length, 0 = no limit (default=0) -margin length, minimum number of flanking nucleotides in order to support SJ or EB, (default=0) -read1 0/1, reverse complement read1 no/yes (default=0) -read2 0/1, reverse complement read2 no/yes (default=0)
 	-binsize size of the overhang bin, (default=+INFTY)